 Our clutch arms have three separate weight points along them.
 This lets us be very precise.
 After we get the spring we think we need, we slap some weights onto the clutch arms—the same weights we send with our clutch kits for you to use—and give the machine a pull on our in-house dyno.
 The dyno (short for dynamometer) measures horsepower, torque, and RPM over time.

 With data from the dyno, it’s easy to see when the machine reaches optimal RPM where HP and Torque are highest, and it’s easy to see how long it stays there before over-revving and eventually hitting the rev limiter.
 The cool part is that because of the three weight locations on our clutch arms, we can change the behavior of the clutch when it first engages, when it fully closes, and everything in between.
 If it’s engaging too late, put an extra half gram nearest to the pivot point.
 If it over-revs too early, pull some weight off the outmost spot.
 If the torque dips in the middle, then we can add a little weight to the middle.
 We have incredibly precise control.

 You might be wondering why clutch kits exist at all?
 Why doesn’t Polaris just get the perfect spring and clutch arm balance right from the beginning?
 The short answer is that Polaris balances their kit for the average rider and doesn’t target overall peak performance for some reason.
 If you’ve read this far (thanks), you are not the average rider.

-We've gotten to know so much about the ins and outs of clutches because that's what it takes to make them better, and to cater them to individual riding styles.
+We’ve gotten to know so much about the ins and outs of clutches because that’s what it takes to make them better and to cater them to individual riding styles.
 We have kits that give you more power right up front for quick torque and power—perfect for mud and rocks.
 We make kits designed to give you a higher top speed for wide open racing.
-We also make balanced kits like stock but with more horsepower, more torque, and a higher top speed throughout your clutch's engagement range.
+And then we also make balanced kits like stock but with more horsepower, more torque, and a higher top speed throughout your clutch’s engagement range.

 In other words, we make our clutch kits for you.